pysat/pysat/docs/dependency.rst

         assert mean_val == 11.3785

 The ``setup`` function is used to define and load a fresh instrument for each test.
-While data is automatically generated, limits on the usable range have been imposed for testing purposes.
+While data are automatically generated, limits on the usable range have been imposed for testing purposes.
 The test instruments generate dates between 1 Jan 2008 and 31 Dec 2010 for use in the pysat ecosystem.
 This allows for coverage for year changes both with and without leap days.